 Provider Network Practitioner Credentialing

 2015 MKE ASAM PowerPoint

-All CARS NIATx Collaborative Meetings are held from 9 to 10 a.m. at BHD CARS, 44B Training Room
+All CARS NIATx Collaborative Meetings are held on the third Wednesday of the month, from 9 to 10 a.m. at BHD CARS, 44B Training Room.

 All Provider Meetings are held from 9 to 11 a.m. in Room 104 at the Coggs Human Services Center, 1220 W. Vliet Street.